framps/raspiBackupDoc/en/src/error-messages.md

 Either delete the other partitions or use the option `--ignoreAdditionalPartitions`.
-This explicitly states that further partitions partitions exist but may NOT be backed up.
+This explicitly states that further partitions exist but will NOT be backed up.
 Alternatively you can back up everything with the backup type `dd` or use the partition-oriented mode.

 ### RBK0015E: An instance of *raspiBackup* is already active.